box/box-typescript-sdk-gen/docs/taskAssignments.md

 - taskAssignmentId `string`
   - The ID of the task assignment.
 Example: "12345"
-- requestBody `UpdateTaskAssignmentByIdRequestBodyArg`
+- requestBody `UpdateTaskAssignmentByIdRequestBody`
   - Request body of updateTaskAssignmentById method
-- headers `UpdateTaskAssignmentByIdHeadersArg`
+- headers `UpdateTaskAssignmentByIdHeaders`
   - Headers of updateTaskAssignmentById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.